 We liked the simple, live-in-the-moment mentality these folks carried.
 In this valley, hobby farming was not only understood; it was respected!
 My man had a steady job and a good boss.
 It seemed like a wonderful place to raise a family.
 We loved our church.
 Property was cheaper, and even though wages were lower, in a year’s time, we’d surpassed what we’d been able to save when living in the north…by more than a bit!

 So that settled it.
 We were staying!
-And this photo marked that happy moment.
+And this somewhat blurry photo marked that happy moment.

 Happy to Have A Home

 I was relieved.
 At that time in life, I was desperate for something solid beneath my feet.
-When we made our initial move, I was just coming out of several years of extreme Lyme symptoms.
+When we made our initial move, I was just coming out of several years of extreme Lyme treatments.
+And I was getting reacquainted with myself, who I was now and how I had to live because of my health.
 Everything in and about me had changed!